Removing tarnish from silver

 Note, this article is about removing tarnish (the layer of 'black' that coats silver when exposed to air).
 If your item is silver-plated and the plating is wearing off to reveal the copper underneath - then go for silver plating solution.

 Find a container large enough to completely immerse the items in water.
 The container must not be made of metal (use a glass, enamel or plastic bowl).
-Place in the container some crumpled aluminium foil, salt and sodium carbonate (or salt and sodium bicarbonate).
+Place in the container some crumpled aluminium foil, salt and sodium carbonate (or sodium bicarbonate).
 The quantities aren't critical, approx. a quarter of a cup of sodium carbonate / bicarbonate and a teaspoon of salt per litre will do.
 Add boiling water and stir.
 Now place the items in the container and watch the tarnish vanish.
 This is an easy and non-toxic way to clean a handful of large items.

-If you can't be bothered with crumpling aluminium foil you can buy a magic plate; you can even buy "activator crystals" to save you the trouble of finding bicarbonate of soda (though not from us).
+If you can't be bothered with crumpling aluminium foil you can buy a 'magic plate'; you can even buy "activator crystals" to save you the trouble of finding bicarbonate of soda (though not from us).

 The items must touch each other and must touch the aluminium foil.
 If you use a disposable aluminium container you don't need the aluminium foil.